Last Updated on January 1, 2024 by Avia

-January can be a tough time for some of us who are profoundly affected by the seasons of our planet.
-It has to do with ancient themes of both hibernation as well as emergence from deep withdrawal.
+January Meaning and Symbolism: January can be a tough time for some of us who are profoundly affected by the seasons of our planet.
+It has to do with ancient themes of both hibernations as well as emergence from deep withdrawal.

 In essence, the god Janus is kind of a bellhop or doorman for the mansions within our soul.
 Before us and behind us are endless doorways of potential and possibilities.
 Janus is privy to all of these potentials, and January proposes a perfect alignment of energies that allow the opening of all these doors so we may view the contents (insights, possibilities, reflections) inside.